elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-is-a-logical-implication-and-how-is-it-used-in-logical-arguments.md

 url: /learn/mathematics/questions/what-is-a-logical-implication-and-how-is-it-used-in-logical-arguments
 score: -1.0
 related_article1:
+    id: 170213
+    title: What constitutes a logical argument and how is logical implication involved?
+    subject: Mathematics
+    url: /learn/mathematics/questions/what-constitutes-a-logical-argument-and-how-is-logical-implication-involved
+related_article2:
     id: 170204
-    title: >-
-        Explain the associative laws with an example.
+    title: Explain the associative laws with an example.
     subject: Mathematics
     url: /learn/mathematics/questions/explain-the-associative-laws-with-an-example
-related_article2:
-    id: 170215
-    title: >-
-        What is the structure of propositional arguments and how are hypotheses involved?
-    subject: Philosophy and Greek Myths
-    url: /learn/philosophy-and-greek-myths/questions/what-is-the-structure-of-propositional-arguments-and-how-are-hypotheses-involved
 related_article3:
-    id: 170215
+    id: 170210
-    title: >-
-        What is the structure of propositional arguments and how are hypotheses involved?
-    subject: Philosophy and Greek Myths
+    title: Explain the concept of negation and its application in logical statements.
+    subject: Mathematics
-    url: /learn/philosophy-and-greek-myths/questions/what-is-the-structure-of-propositional-arguments-and-how-are-hypotheses-involved
+    url: /learn/mathematics/questions/explain-the-concept-of-negation-and-its-application-in-logical-statements
 related_article4:
-    id: 170202
+    id: 170203
-    title: >-
-        How can truth tables be used to determine logical equivalency?
+    title: What are the commutative laws in propositional logic and how are they applied?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-can-truth-tables-be-used-to-determine-logical-equivalency
+    url: /learn/mathematics/questions/what-are-the-commutative-laws-in-propositional-logic-and-how-are-they-applied
 related_article5:
-    id: 170215
+    id: 170211
-    title: >-
-        What is the structure of propositional arguments and how are hypotheses involved?
+    title: What is double negation and how does it relate to logical equivalency?
-    subject: Philosophy and Greek Myths
+    subject: Mathematics
-    url: /learn/philosophy-and-greek-myths/questions/what-is-the-structure-of-propositional-arguments-and-how-are-hypotheses-involved
+    url: /learn/mathematics/questions/what-is-double-negation-and-how-does-it-relate-to-logical-equivalency
 ---

 &nbsp;